Catholic-Anglican Dialogue: Cordial, but No Unity in Sight

 It was initially believed that this outcome would shelve the issue for at least 10 years, as this is the usual period required before such a change can be reconsidered.

-But a working group to push women bishops forward on the Anglican agenda was set up immediately following the November vote, and a synod scheduled for early July was to dedicate a day of private consultation over a plan to introduce new legislation to approve women bishops by 2015, The Guardian reported June 14.
+But a working group to push women bishops forward on the Anglican agenda was set up immediately following the November vote, and a synod scheduled for early next month will dedicate a day of private consultation over a plan to introduce new legislation to approve women bishops by 2015, The Guardian reported June 14.

 Archbishop Bernard Longley of Birmingham, England, Catholic co-chairman of the Anglican-Roman Catholic International Commission III (ARCIC III), also sees the issue as “an obstacle and a challenge.”